Atkinson-Lab/Tractor-Burden/tutorial info/Tractor-BurdenTutorial.md

 The phased genotype data and local ancestry inference (LAI) outputs used in this tutorial were obtained from the public [Tractor tutorial](https://github.com/Atkinson-Lab/Tractor-tutorial/blob/main/Rfmix.md).
 Local ancestry tracts were inferred using RFMix and are provided as MSP files, which are subsequently used to assign ancestry labels to rare variants prior to burden testing.

+### Prerequisites

+This tutorial assumes the following software is installed and available in your PATH:

+- bcftools
+- tabix
+- Python 3
+- numpy
+- pandas
+- scipy
+- statsmodels

 ## Required Files

 Download and unzip this example dataset to follow along the tutorial.